Complete the circuit

 Over the past four years that we’ve opened our Medicine Box, we’ve learned one important thing about plant medicine: people need to complete the circuit.
 It’s never been about a magic pill that makes a person all better.
 Community and collaboration fill in the blanks.

-Whether it’s Equanimity, Happy Belly or Vital Recovery, a methodical integration is recommended, for as we say, everybody and every body is different.
-The changes they will bring to your digestion, your sleep patterns and energy are generally very subtle and gradual, but they are definitely doing their job.
-This makes them a perfect introduction for anyone exploring plant medicine, some of which have effects that are certainly immediate but are far more intense.
+Whether it’s Equanimity, Happy Belly, or Vital Recovery, a methodical integration is recommended, for as we say, everybody and every body is different.
+The changes they will bring to your digestion, sleep patterns, and energy are generally very subtle and gradual, but they are definitely doing their job.
+This makes them a perfect introduction for anyone exploring plant medicine, some of which have effects that are certainly immediate but are far more intense

 IT’S NEVER JUST ABOUT “THE PILL”